 Click the button below to begin the application.
 Please note that you will need your most recent year tax information, a recent paystub, an image of your identification, and banking documents to complete the application.
 If you are married, you will also need copies of your spouse's financial information to upload.Online Application

 Please contact us at (734) 615-7853 from 8 a.m. to 4 p.m.
 (EST) Monday through Friday with questions about the form, requirements, or where to submit your materials.

 - Download the MARI Financial Assistance Overview with Federal Guidelines.

-- Access the PDF application below or a paper copy can be mailed to you by request, by contacting the MARI Call Center at (734) 615-7853.
+- Online financial assistance application or a paper copy can be mailed to you by request, by contacting the MARI Call Center at (734) 615-7853.